Fast Facts

 • Rental-assistance housing

-• Community services, including senior centers, meals on wheels, information and referral, RSVP and active-senior adult educational and lifestyle programs
+• Community services, including senior centers, meals on Wheels, information and referral, RSVP and active-senior adult educational and lifestyle programs

 • Adoption and foster care services for children and youths waiting for permanent family resources